VW struggle in 'diplomacy phase' as investors weigh CEO change

 It has also shifted attention from VW's growth ambitions to governance and performance problems, as challenges pile up and the earnings outlook darkens following a run of gains.

-VW shares edged lower to close at 242.70 euros on Wednesday, extending their decline since Piech's outburst to 2.8 percent.
-Any feud lasting beyond the company's May 5 shareholder meeting could prove more damaging.
+Markets have so far taken the ructions in their stride, with VW shares down 1.3 percent since Piech's outburst.
+But any feud extending beyond the company's May 5 shareholder meeting could prove more damaging.

 "Change is coming anyway," Barclays analyst Michael Tyndall said, with Winterkorn's contract expiring in 2016 and Piech expected to retire the following year, as he turns 80.